jundalisay/sp/content/en/research/rand/intellectual/part-05.md

 proclaiming that they doubted whether man was conscious at all and whether anything existed for him to be conscious of.

-It is at this point that Attila entered the philosophical scene.
+At this point, Attila entered the philosophical scene.

-Attila—the type of man who longs to live on the perceptual level of consciousness, without the “interference” of any concepts, to act on the whim and range of the moment, without the “hampering restriction” of principles or theories, without the necessity of integrating one experience with another or one moment with the next—saw his chance to escape from his subservience to the
+He longs to live on the perceptual level of consciousness, without the “interference” of any concepts, to act on the whim and range of the moment, without the “hampering restriction” of principles or theories, without the necessity of integrating one experience with another or one moment with the next—saw his chance to escape from his subservience to the